 UVICELL recently expanded its program offerings to include the delivery of online learning to its students.
-These courses and certificate programs are conducted entirely online and include training in high interest areas such as healthcare, business and computer applications.
+These courses and certificate programs are conducted entirely online and include training in high-interest areas such as healthcare, business, computer applications, green/rewable energy, and even offers an online high school diploma.

-CELL also offers the business community a full complement of solutions designed to foster growth, increase productivity and enhance effectiveness.
+CELL also offers the business community a full complement of solutions designed to foster growth, increase productivity and enhance effectiveness, including: